insected/bobbae_gcp-wiki/Composer.md

 This cluster manages the Airflow workers, and opens up a host of integration opportunities with other Google Cloud products.

+## Environment

-[Environments](https://cloud.google.com/composer/docs/concepts/architecture) are a core concept in Cloud Composer.
+[Environment](https://cloud.google.com/composer/docs/concepts/architecture) is a core concept in Cloud Composer.

 You can create one or more Cloud Composer environments inside of a project.

 Environments are self-contained Airflow deployments based on Google Kubernetes Engine which can [scale](https://cloud.google.com/composer/docs/environment-scaling).
 You can scale composer environments by adjusting [number of nodes or schedulers](https://cloud.google.com/composer/docs/scale-environments).